 Why do some ideas, behaviors or products start epidemics while others don’t?
 How do you curb a rampant epidemic, or start a positive campaign that spreads like wildfire?
 Malcolm Gladwell addresses some of these questions in his famous book, The Tipping Point.
-In this summary, we will give a synopsis of the 3 rules of epidemics to create your own tipping point.
+In this free version of The Tipping Point summary, we will give a synopsis of the 3 rules of epidemics to create your own tipping point.

 The Tipping Point: The 3 Rules of Epidemics

-In his book The Tipping Point, Gladwell identifies 3 “rules of epidemics” that determine whether something tips and spreads like wildfire.
+According to Malcolm Gladwell, there are 3 rules of epidemics that determine whether something tips and spreads like wildfire.
 Whether you are a marketer, educator, social worker, or someone looking to make an impact, these 3 rules will determine how far your campaign succeeds (or fails).

 A tiny percentage of people – Mavens, Connectors and Salesmen – are accountable for building huge initial momentum because of their special social gifts, and are single-handedly responsible for many trends around us today: